bestwnh/IGLDropDownMenu/README.md

 ## Requirements

-- iOS 6.0 (I never test the version below 6.0, maybe you can make some try and tell me.)
+- target platform: >=iOS 6.0 (I never test the version below 6.0, maybe you can make some try and tell me.)
 - ARC

 ## TODO

 1. make `IGLDropDownItem` more customizable
-2. add the dumping animation for iOS 7 or higher version
+2. ~~add the spring animation for iOS 7 or higher version~~
 3. add more animation effect for the menu
 4. just contact me and tell me more